Therapist & Coach

 When I was (much) younger I played contact sports, drank too much, worked long hours and thought I was bullet-proof.
 But life has a way of throwing jarring events in your path, giving you the opportunity to really change who you are as a person, to change what you embody, to humble yourself and be grateful for what you have.
-This is only after you have broken down all your resistance, accepted responsibility for your part and had to re-think your world view.
+This is only after you have broken down all your resistance, accepted responsibility for your behaviour and re-think your world view.
 As I did.

 I now enjoy a balanced lifestyle including meditation and exercise.
-I am interested in hypnosis, longevity and living a wholesome, organic, plant-based way of being.
+I am interested in secular Buddhism, longevity and living a wholesome, organic, plant-based way of being.
 I believe we can live in harmony with ourselves, in harmony with the natural world of this planet, if we all make a concerted effort to change our ways.
 In the long run, it’s not just about climate change its about saving ourselves as a species.

 Our future is unwritten.
 It will be shaped by who we choose to be now.